NBiva/NBiva/README.md

 <h3 align="center">"From student to system architect" my learning log</h3>
 <p align="center">
   <strong>I am currently pursuing a B.Sc. in Computer Science at United International University.</strong><br>
   <strong>Exploring the world of Computer Science with curiosity and care.
 I enjoy designing clean schemas, solving logic puzzles, and turning technical ideas into real-world impact.
-I love taking on new challenges and never give up on trying.</strong><br><br>
+I love taking on new challenges and never give up on trying.</strong><br>
-  - 📫 How to reach me **biva.nusrat@gmail.com**

 </p>
   <hr>